YoussefKamal098/note-verse/README.md

 9. **Email Service**: Email notifications for user registration, password reset, and more.
 10. **Email and Password Change**: Allows users to update their email and password securely.
 11. **Delete Account**: Allow users to delete their account.
+12. **Compression for Large Markdown Content (Frontend & Backend)**: Implement compression for large markdown content in both frontend and backend to optimize performance when sending and receiving large content.
+The frontend will use compression libraries (e.g., pako) to compress markdown before sending to the backend, where the server will decompress it using zlib for processing.
-12. **Archive and Collection Notes**: Enable users to archive or group their notes into collections.
+13. **Archive and Collection Notes**: Enable users to archive or group their notes into collections.
-13. **DarkMode (Frontend)**: Switch between light and dark themes for the app.
+14. **DarkMode (Frontend)**: Switch between light and dark themes for the app.
-14. **User Settings Section (Frontend)**: Create a user settings section in the frontend where users can update their profile details and manage settings like email, password, and preferences.
+15. **User Settings Section (Frontend)**: Create a user settings section in the frontend where users can update their profile details and manage settings like email, password, and preferences.
 Design a user-friendly settings page in the frontend where users can:
     - Upload or change their profile image.
     - Update email and password.
     - View and manage active sessions.